jameshfisher/jameshfisher.com/_posts/2017-09-09-how-could-bitcoin-fail.md

 ---
-title: "How could Bitcoin fail?"
+title: How could Bitcoin fail?
+tags: []
 ---

 I'm intending to increase the amount of time and money I invest in cryptocurrencies such as Bitcoin.